Azure/azure-iot-sdks/doc/iotcertification/iot_certification_linux_c/iot_certification_linux_c.md

     **If using HTTP protocol:**
     ![SampleHTTP\_result\_terminal](images/3_3_1_03.png)

-5. Device Explorer should show that IoT Hub has successfully received data sent by sample test.
+5. DeviceExplorer should show that IoT Hub has successfully received data sent by sample test.

     **If using AMQP protocol:**